Burl Ives: 1930s–1940s

-Ives traveled about the U.S. as an itinerant singer during the early 1930s, earning his way by doing odd jobs and playing his banjo.
-He was jailed in Mona, Utah, for vagrancy and for singing "Foggy Dew" (an English folk song), which the authorities decided was a bawdy song.
+Ives traveled about the United States as an itinerant singer during the early 1930s, earning his way by doing odd jobs and playing his banjo.
+Ives was jailed in Mona, Utah, for vagrancy and for singing "Foggy Dew" (an English folk song), which the authorities decided was a bawdy song.
 Around 1931, he began performing on WBOW radio in Terre Haute, Indiana.
-He also went back to school, attending classes at Indiana State Teachers College (now Indiana State University).
-In 1933, Ives also attended the Juilliard School in New York.
-He made his Broadway debut in 1938 with a small role in Rodgers and Hart's hit musical, The Boys from Syracuse.
+Ives also went back to school, attending classes at Indiana State Teachers College (now Indiana State University).
+In 1933, he also attended the Juilliard School in New York.
+Five years later, Ives made his Broadway debut with a small role in Rodgers and Hart's hit musical, The Boys from Syracuse.
 In 1939, he joined his friend and fellow actor Eddie Albert, who had the starring role in The Boys from Syracuse, in Los Angeles.
 The two shared an apartment for a while in the Beachwood Canyon community of Hollywood.

 In 1940, Ives named his own radio show, The Wayfaring Stranger, after one of his ballads.
-Over the next decade, he popularized several traditional folk songs, such as "Foggy Dew", "The Blue Tail Fly" (an old minstrel tune now better known as "Jimmy Crack Corn"), and "Big Rock Candy Mountain" (an old hobo song).
+Over the next decade, Ives popularized several traditional folk songs, such as "Foggy Dew", "The Blue Tail Fly" (an old minstrel tune now better known as "Jimmy Crack Corn"), and "Big Rock Candy Mountain" (an old hobo song).
 He was also associated with the Almanacs, a folk-singing group which at different times included Woody Guthrie, Will Geer, Millard Lampell, and Pete Seeger.
-The Almanacs were active in the American Peace Mobilization (APM), a far left group initially opposed to American entry into World War II and Franklin Roosevelt's pro-Allied policies.
+The Almanacs were active in the American Peace Mobilization (APM), a far-left group initially opposed to American entry into World War II and Franklin Roosevelt's pro-Allied policies.
 They recorded such songs as "Get Out and Stay Out of War" and "Franklin, Oh Franklin".

 In June 1941, after the Axis invasion of the Soviet Union, the APM abandoned its pacifist stance and reorganized itself into the pro-war American People's Mobilization.
-Ives and the Almanacs rerecorded several of their songs to reflect the group's new stance in favor of US entry into the war.
-Among them were "Dear Mr. President" and "Reuben James" (the name of a US destroyer sunk by the Germans before the official US entry into the war).
+Ives and the Almanacs rerecorded several of their songs to reflect the group's new stance in favor of U.S. entry into the war.
+Among them were "Dear Mr. President" and "Reuben James" (the name of a U.S. destroyer sunk by the Germans before the official U.S. entry into the war).